 I chose the fist option, where I beat the egg white with sugar until it held stiff peaks, then I added the cocoa powder, vanilla extract and walnuts to it.

 Once the dough is ready and rolled, spread the filling over, making sure you leave plenty of room around the edges, otherwise it overflows when you roll it back.

 If you add any other ingredients, like raisins or turkish delight, just spread them all over before rolling the dough.

-How long do you bake the sweet bread for?
+How long TO bake the sweet bread for

 If you’ve liked the ROMANIAN SWEET BREAD OR COZONAC or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.